 - Eat fermented/cultured foods such as sauerkraut, miso, natto and rejuvelac.
 This will help to repopulate your gut with a wide variety of beneficial bacteria.
 Good quality probiotics can also be helpful in treating rheumatoid arthritis not least by repopulating the gut micro-biome.

 - Avoid antibiotics unless absolutely necessary or unless you are following the Antibiotic Protocol for Rheumatoid Arthritis.
 Also avoid taking NSAIDS, antacids, flu remedies and other painkillers if possible, try to use natural alternatives instead for example; turmeric, ginger, cherries, birch bark (tea) and many others.

 - If you are trying to heal an existing leaky gut then alcohol should be avoided completely.
-If you want to avoid developing leaky gut in the first place then reducing your overall alcohol intake, and limiting its consumption to just once a week would be a good move.
+If you want to avoid developing leaky gut in the first place then reducing your overall alcohol intake and limiting its consumption to just once a week would be a good move.
 There is no safe or beneficial amount of alcohol, zero is best for healing and long-term health.

 - The rest of the dietary recommendations listed at the beginning of this post also apply to healing leaky gut, especially the avoidance of junk foods.

 - Finally, getting more sleep and better quality sleep goes a long way in helping to heal leaky gut (and rheumatoid arthritis in general).
 As does reducing stress as much as possible (with regular exercise and meditation for example).